benblazak/ergodox-firmware/src/keyboard/ergodox/teensy-2-0.md

            read     returns the logical value (1|0) of the pin

 * notes:
-  * Unused pins should be set as input with internal pullup enabled (see datasheet section 10.2.6) in order to give them a defined level.
+  * Unused pins should be set as input, with internal pullup enabled in order to give them a defined level (see datasheet section 10.2.6).
-  * PD6 already has a defined level (low) since it's hooked up to the onboard LED, so there's no reason to set internal pull-up enabled on it.
+  * PD6 (the onboard LED) already has a defined level (low), so there's no reason to set internal pull-up enabled on it.
 If we do, it will source current to the LED, which is fine, but unnecessary.
   * We want the row pins 'hi-Z' initially (set as input with pull-up disabled), and the column pins set as input with internal pull-up enabled.
 We'll cycle through driving the row pins low (setting them as output) and